Student Application Deadline: November 22, 2019

 ENTREPRENEURSHIP AND INNOVATION are a major focus of the Nova Scotia Community College.
-As part of this work we are presenting the second year of this exciting program opportunity!
+As part of this work we are presenting the fourth year of this exciting program opportunity!

-NSCC has been sending Business students for the past seven years to the Doing Business in Europe summer school held at the same time in Groningen.
+NSCC has been sending Business students for the past eight years to the Doing Business in Europe summer school held at the same time in Groningen.

 For more information on Hanze University of Applied Sciences and the summer school visit www.hanze.nl/eng/education/summer-courses/hanze-summer-school

-This program is open to first and second year students taking a program within the School of Health & Human Services.
+This program is open to first and second year students taking a health or social services program.

 About Groningen, the Netherlands and Hanze University of Applied Sciences

 Groningen (http://www.cityoftalent.nl/en) is the most northern city in the Netherlands and is known as “little Amsterdam” for its canal lined streets, and historical architecture.
 It is a popular and vibrant student town with 50,000 Dutch and international students studying at the Hanze University (http://www.hanze.nl/home/international) and the University of Groningen.
 Groningen has the most bicycles per capita in the Netherlands and is an important European knowledge centre on business and energy.
 Groningen is a three hour train ride form Amsterdam’s Schipol airport.